mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 tags:                [docker, mirror, brew, python, ruby]
 comments:            true
 excerpt:             >
-    This article explains how to download libraries, containers and other types of softwares in China by setting mirrors.
-It also provides candidates and comparison to help you choose the right one.
+    This article explains how to download libraries, containers, and other types of software in China by setting mirrors.
+It also provides candidates and comparisons to help you choose the right one.

 image:               /assets/2023-06-27_chinese-software-mirrors/jamie-street-zhiQORykuwQ-unsplash.jpg
 cover:               /assets/2023-06-27_chinese-software-mirrors/jamie-street-zhiQORykuwQ-unsplash.jpg